krishnagahatraj64/git_tutorial2024/README.md

 # This the work in the University of Tennesseee Knoxville
-I would next time to the git hub
+I would next time to the git and good order